“Justin Bieber’s haircut cost me $100,000!”

 'We didn’t want to disappoint fans with a Justin Bieber doll that doesn’t look exactly like him anymore,' said Foreman.
 'But there wasn’t much we could do about it.'

 'We were able to change the look in the second production line for the dolls,' said Foreman.
 But making those unexpected production adjustments for next year’s dolls 'was an expensive step,' he said.
 Bieber’s haircut cost his business $100,000.
 'Would I rather that Justin called me three months before he made a hair change?
 Yes.
 But we know that won’t happen,' said Foreman.
 'That said, I’m glad he didn’t go for a Mohawk.'”

-While it makes for a funny story now (and probably great publicity for a small toymaker) it likely still strikes a chord with many an IMPO reader out there.
-Manufacturers — especially those reaching a consumer market— sometimes run the unfortunate risk of being held hostage by something as seemingly insignificant as a haircut.
+While it makes for a funny story now (and probably great publicity for a small toymaker) it likely still strikes a chord with many readers out there.
+Manufacturers -- especially those reaching a consumer market -- sometimes run the unfortunate risk of being held hostage by something as seemingly insignificant as a haircut.
 And even if your products reach professionals (rather than pre-teens), the swings don’t always get easier to duck; more often than not, surprises that affect production don’t just come from the customer.
 When was the last time raw material costs caused you to make an emergency BOM revision?
 Or how many of you saw a trusted supplier fall victim to the economy, thus creating a sudden temporary gap in your supply chain?

 In Foreman’s case, he determined the best solution was finishing out the run and changing the second round to adapt to the new product needs.
 Not every production snafu can be so easily solved… just ask your peers in the food and beverage markets.
 It’s far easier to overlook an outdated haircut than, say, an ingredient suddenly banned by the FDA.